 - Seat Covers – Plan on bringing Fido to the beach, too?
 Install a seat cover in the back to protect the fabric from claws, mud, and whatever else canines track into the car.

 If you need to order a Honda add-on near Miami, Fort Lauderdale, Delray Beach or West Palm Beach, be sure to get the help you need at one of our Honda dealerships.
 As a group of top rated Honda dealerships in South Florida, we would be glad to help you choose and install the perfect Honda accessory for the beach.
-Just find and contact one of our Honda dealer near Miami, Fort Lauderdale and Delray Beach for more details.
+Just find and contact one of our Honda dealer in the tri-county areas including North Miami Beach, Fort Lauderdale and Delray Beach for more details.
 And have a blast out there!

 Sources & Photos: